-Join Paul Taggart for an in-depth discussion in this video Presenting your images as a story, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Presenting your images as a story, part of Learning Photojournalism and Photo Essays.

 - Now that you've finished editing…and sequencing your photo story,…it's time to show it to the world.…And there's a number of different ways…you can present a body of work.…The type of photo story that you've shot…will usually dictate the way you can present it.…Say if it's work project for a client,…the client's gonna dictate that final presentation,…whether it be for the web or…for a print publication.…If it's for a print publication,…the number of images in your final sequence…is gonna be dramatically less…than for a web application.…I can't emphasize this enough,…if you edit a project and sequence a project…with a large number of images for the web,…let's say it's a 20 picture essay for the web,…and then somebody comes you you and says…"We will publish five of these images…in our print edition,"…don't just cut out 15 images,…re-edit your project thoughtfully…for that five picture sequence.…